Jersey Boys: Original Broadway Cast Recording

-Jersey Boys: Original Broadway Cast Recording is the Grammy-winning cast album for the 2005 Broadway musical Jersey Boys, the story of Frankie Valli and The Four Seasons.
-The album was produced by the original Four Season, Bob Gaudio.
-Principal vocals include Christian Hoff as "Tommy DeVito," Daniel Reichard as "Bob Gaudio," J. Robert Spencer as "Nick Massi" and John Lloyd Young as lead-singer "Frankie Valli."
+Jersey Boys: Original Broadway Cast Recording is the cast album for the 2005 Broadway musical Jersey Boys, which tells the story of Frankie Valli and The Four Seasons.
+The album was produced by Bob Gaudio, one of the original members of the Four Seasons.
+Principal vocalists include original Broadway cast members Christian Hoff as Tommy DeVito, Daniel Reichard as Bob Gaudio, J. Robert Spencer as Nick Massi and John Lloyd Young as Frankie Valli.

 It was released November 1, 2005 by Rhino Entertainment and reached number eighty-five on the Billboard 200.
-In February 2008, the album was certified Gold by the RIAA.
-As of December 2014, the album has sold 1.4 million copies in the US.
+In 2006 the album won a Grammy for Best Musical Show Album.
+In February 2008, the album was certified Gold by the RIAA, and in September 2009, was certified Platinum.

-Jersey Boys won four 2006 Tony Awards: Best Musical, Best Actor (John Lloyd Young), Best Featured Actor (Christian Hoff) and Best Lighting (Howell Binkley).